 Modules

-AngularJS: AngularJS uses a monolithic approach, where the entire application is typically bundled together.
+AngularJS: With AngularJS monolithic approach, the entire application is typically bundled together.
 This approach can lead to issues in managing large codebases, as the application grows in size and complexity.

 When to consider the AngularJS to Angular migration?

-Migrating from AngularJS to Angular can significantly benefit both your technology stack and business operations.
-Here are some scenarios where making this transition is particularly advantageous:
+Migrating from AngularJS to Angular can greatly benefit both your technology stack and business operations.
+There are some situations under which it is particularly advantageous to make this shift:

 1. Pursuing long-term technological and business benefits